 Can include state benefits, occupational/private pensions (including a pension after a late spouse), annuity payments, trust income, income from investment bonds, rental income and most other incomes.
 This is not an exhaustive list.
 We will only include income to which you have an entitlement.

 This can include property (see What if I own a Property? for further information), land, savings in bank, building society or any other savings accounts (including current accounts and Post Office card accounts, money held in a safekeeping account), cash premium bonds, stocks and shares, ISAs and most other forms of capital.
 This is not an exhaustive list.

 If you hold jointly owned capital with another person, you and the other joint owner(s) are normally treated as having equal interests in that capital.

 If you are admitted to a care home as a temporary placement then your main residence is disregarded from the financial assessment for the period of the temporary residence, up to a maximum of 52 weeks.
-If you own any additional properties or land then the value of these are included in the financial assessment from the start of the placement.
+If you own land, or own any additional properties then the value of these are included in the financial assessment from the start of the placement.

 In some circumstances your main residence will be disregarded from the financial assessment completely, if it is also the main residence of any of the following people:

 - Your partner (this means husband or wife, or someone you live with as husband/wife or civil partner)

 - A relative who is aged 60 or over

 - A relative who is incapacitated